Western Habitat Brisbane groups

 McKay Brook Bushcare Group

-The McKay Brook Bushcare Group works in parkland adjacent to McKay Brook.
-The group focusses on weeding and replanting with rainforest species.
-For more information phone Bryan Hacker on 07 3374 1468.
+The McKay Brook Bushcare Group started in 1998 and works in parkland adjacent to McKay Brook.
+The group focuses on weeding and replanting with rainforest species.
+Working bees are usually held on the first Saturday of each month from 2.30-4pm.

 The Billabong Bushcare Group